tareqHa/Assignment/README.md

 The controller convert the data to/from json format.

-Now the project is running, we can test is with curl.
+Now the project is running, we can test it with curl.

 # Reading